 Also, during WAEC or NECO registration make sure you know which subjects are been registered for you because some secondary schools are ignorant about the importance of O level requirements for university courses.
 Another alternative way to register the required subject combinations for Social Work is through GCE.

-Now I am confident that you know the compulsory subjects needed to study Social Work in WAEC.
-But note this — Some Universities may accept D7 or E8 in some a compulsory subject instead of Credit.
+Now I am confident that you know the compulsory subjects needed to study Social Work at WAEC.
+But note this — Some Universities may accept D7 or E8 in some a compulsory subjects instead of Credit.
 And some may accept or reject two sittings.
 That is combinations of WAEC, NECO, or GCE results.